 Sterling is a very small town located in the state of New York.
-With a population of 3,202 people and just one neighborhood, Sterling is the 452nd largest community in New York.
-Sterling has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 3,166 people and just one neighborhood, Sterling is the 452nd largest community in New York.
+Much of the housing stock in Sterling was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Sterling isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Sterling are a mix of both white- and blue-collar jobs.
 Overall, Sterling is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Sterling who work in management occupations (14.63%), food service (11.04%), and office and administrative support (9.21%).

-Sterling is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Sterling does not have a public transit system used by locals to get to and from work.

-The overall education level of Sterling is somewhat higher than in the average US city of 21.84%: 25.13% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Sterling is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.13% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Sterling in 2022 was $29,667, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $118,668 for a family of four.
 However, Sterling contains both very wealthy and poor people as well.